4BIO Capital

 4BIO Capital is a private equity and venture capital firm based in London, United Kingdom, with an additional office in Cambridge, Massachusetts.
 Founded in 2014, the firm specializes in investing in life sciences and biotechnology companies at various stages, including incubation, seed, early, and late ventures, as well as growth capital and public equities.
 4BIO Capital focuses on advanced therapies that address significant unmet medical needs, particularly in biologics, gene and cell therapy, RNA-based therapy, targeted therapies, the microbiome, and bioinformatics.
 The firm aims to identify high-quality investment opportunities that can lead to potentially curative treatments, ultimately ensuring broader access to these therapies for patients.

 Hornet Therapeutics is a biotechnology company focused on developing innovative treatments for diseases associated with the Epstein-Barr virus (EBV).
-The company specializes in immune cell metabolism and cell therapy, employing single gene-level precision engineering to modify immune cells.
-This technology allows healthcare professionals to induce or eliminate specific cellular states, providing new treatment options for conditions linked to EBV, such as post-transplantation lymphoproliferative disease.
-Through its research and development efforts, Hornet Therapeutics aims to address unmet medical needs in the field of viral pathologies and improve patient outcomes.
+The company specializes in immune cell metabolism and cell therapy, leveraging single gene-level precision engineering to manipulate immune cell states.
+This approach aims to provide healthcare professionals with effective treatment options for preventing EBV-related pathologies, such as post-transplantation lymphoproliferative disease.
+Through its research and development efforts, Hornet Therapeutics seeks to address critical unmet medical needs in the field of oncology and infectious diseases.

 Trogenix